zebscripts/AFK-Daily/README.md

 Nope.

 ## Feature Requests
 Have a feature in mind?
 An idea?
 Something that isn't implemented yet?
 Maybe even a completely different script for the game?
-Let me know by hitting me up on [discord](http://discordapp.com/users/241655863616471041), or by opening a new [issue](https://github.com/zebscripts/afk-daily/issues/new)!
+Let me know by hitting me up on [Discord](http://discordapp.com/users/241655863616471041), or by opening a new [issue](https://github.com/zebscripts/afk-daily/issues/new)!

 ## Troubleshooting
+If you're having trouble running this script, feel free to send me a message on [Discord](http://discordapp.com/users/241655863616471041).
+I'll try my best to help you.

 **`hexdump: not found`**

 This is most likely because your device does not have [busybox](https://play.google.com/store/apps/details?id=stericson.busybox) installed.
 Either install it on your device or try an emulator like Bluestacks out.